genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Task view](/img/genesis-plugin-task-view-droptable.png)

 The example above runs the [DropTable](../../../operations/commands/server-commands/#droptable) script.
-This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option setting the *Args* properly.
+This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option setting the *Args* property.

 ## Access to the docs